NVIDIA-RTX/OSD-Lite/README.md

 ## Overview

-A light-weight fork of the OpenSubdiv.
+A light-weight fork of the [OpenSubdiv](https://github.com/PixarAnimationStudios/OpenSubdiv) project.
 Contains all the topology processing logic (Sdc/Vtr/Far layers), but none of the compute/rasterization back-ends (Osd layer).

 Also includes 'Tmr' : the Topology Map Representation layer with support for topology hashing.
 (see http://www.graphics.stanford.edu/~niessner/papers/2016/4subdiv/brainerd2016efficient.pdf)

+This library is used in the [RTXMG example](https://github.com/NVIDIA-RTX/RTXMG).

 ## Requirements